 During your writing career, you should refine your audience personas.
 Find out more about who is reading your books, learn more about your readers’ interests, and compare what you have drawn up as possible personas with the people actually reading your book.
 Ultimately, your personas should become as diverse as the characters or topics about which you write.

-The more you know about your audience, the better you can (a) remove parts of your book that will make people stop reading, and (b) expand on points that interest people.
+The more you know about your audience, the better you can remove parts of your book that will make people stop reading, and the easier it will be to expand on points that interest people.
 You might even end up knowing your audience so well that you find a comfortable niche and you have but a single persona for whom to write.

 Likewise, if you end up with two or more groups of personas that do not overlap, you should think about creating two different books.
 Focus each on a single persona rather than trying to capture a larger audience and ending up with various groups disliking parts of the book.

-For this book series, Better Books with LaTeX and Writing Better Books the Agile Way, I came up with the following general roles of people who are probably interested in the books:
+For this book, I came up with the following general roles of people who are probably interested in the topic:

 - Marketer (searching for a niche, preparing the launch)